deepgram/deepgram-api-specs/README.md

 A public version of the specifications (scrubbed of internal and sensitive data) will be automatically published when any changes are made to our API to this repo.

+## Latest Public Version

+Check out the [openapi.yml](openapi.yml) file for the latest public version of the REST API spec.

+Check out the [asyncapi.yml](asyncapi.yml) file for the latest public version of the WebSocket spec.

 ## Development and Contributing

 * Directly modifying these API spec files in not allowed.
 Any API spec change should be done in the upstream Internal API Spec repository.